wk-cof/screeps/README.md

 ## ToDo

 ### Pending
+* Create a parent Creep class with useful shortcuts.
 * Build fighting units.
+* Charge cannons.
 * Automate road building from the spawn to the resources
 * Separation between harvesters and carriers.
+* Use links to mine faster.

 ### Done